onqtam/headjack/src/collective_intelligence.md

 abstract polling: count & filter the results from any poll using any KYC filter or whatever ban list (so include/exclude for groups of people)
 Reputation page and the message types that polls could be

+empowerment - voter apathy is best explained by the disbelief that their vote would matter or that the pool of options is constrained and nothing is good enough.
+Also the complexity and cost of actually having a well informed opinion and the lack of ability to delegate automatically to someone they trust

 the future of search is being able to re-run aggregation & statistics based on different filters

 We should be able to split our delegation to multiple other entities with different weights

+in cyberspace we can have something other than first-past-the-post voting - we don't need to be limited to it

 every claim and counter should be verifiable - even if at a processing cost common knowledge should go there?